 3. Windshield Wiper

-I am always on tenterhooks while travelling in a car with a rash driver.
-Especially if its a rainy day and the slippery roads are not that cooperative.
-So, I completely understand how Mary Anderson felt while travelling in electric trolleys.
+I am always on tenterhooks while traveling in a car with a rash driver.
+Especially if it’s a rainy day and the slippery roads are not that cooperative.
+So, I completely understand how Mary Anderson felt while traveling in electric trolleys.

 Originally from Birmingham, Alabama, Anderson was visiting New York City in 1902.
 The reason for her not liking electric trolleys was not because they were crowded.
 She observed that the driver could hardly see through the windshield on rainy days.

 Drivers used to rub either onion or moist tobacco to put a slight film of oil on the glass.
 This helped to some extent.
 However, it did not solve the problem.